 Where vision connects to the limbic system, mission, which gives birth to strategy and connects to the neocortex.
 Mission and Strategy are the nuts and bolts needed to answer the questions – How, Who, What, Where, and When?
 How will you make the vision a reality?

 Dedication to the highest quality of Customer Service delivered with a sense of warmth, friendliness, individual pride, and Company Spirit.

 With a vision to be loved, offer the most flights, and maintain the highest profit, the mission beautifully answers the question of, “How?”
 Have you ever flown on Southwest?
 If you have, you know, like I do, that this mission is executed every single day.
 It’s not out of the ordinary to be on a flight where the flight attendant announces and sometimes leads the other travelers in singing happy birthday to a passenger on the flight.
 It’s not rare to see gate agents engaging in meaningful conversations with passengers and checking them in with warmth and sincerity.
 It’s more common than not to see Southwest employees having so much fun that it causes you to smile.

 Inspirational leaders that want their teams to compete every day with PHV use their vision and mission, to establish clarity, and they stick to it.
 This allows players and employees to be better equipped to move forward together as one unit.
 Power is established with unity, unity is the behavior behind the vision and mission, and this is the strategy.

 As a side note:

-Strategy builds trust because it enables organizational leaders to edify their behavior with their language.
+The strategy builds trust because it enables organizational leaders to edify their behavior with their language.
 Building trust and establishing clear roles can help to drive awareness and empathy around individuals with both high and low emotional intelligence (EI).
 High EI people don’t allow circumstances to hold their emotions hostage.
 They are the masters of their emotions, as opposed to being a slave to their emotions.